 THE BLIND FAITH BELIEFS OF THE SECULAR CULTURE

 By Stephen M. Krason

-Stephen M. Krason is Professor of Political Science and Legal Studies at Franciscan University of Steubenville and Co-Founder and President of the Society of Catholic Social Scientists.
-His latest book is The Transformation of the American Democratic Republic.
-This column first appeared in Crisismagazine.com and may be freely reproduced so long as the place of its first publication is noted.
+Stephen M. Krason’s “Neither Left nor Right, but Catholic” column appears monthly (sometimes bi-monthly).
+He is Professor of Political Science and Legal Studies and Associate Director of the Veritas Center for Ethics in Public Life at Franciscan University of Steubenville.
+He is also Co-Founder and President of the Society of Catholic Social Scientists.
+He is the author of several books including The Transformation of the American Democratic Republic (Transaction Publishers, 2012), and most recently published an edited volume entitled Child Abuse, Family Rights, and the Child Protective System (Scarecrow Press, 2013).
+This article originally appeared in Crisismagazine.com, but may be reprinted or other reproduced without permission so long as the place of its original publication is noted.